labs4capella/mms-capella/README.md

 \[2\] : [https://github.com/Open-MBEE](https://github.com/Open-MBEE)

-\[3\] : Support for MMS 4 is currently under development, a specific branch has been created for that
+\[3\] : Support for MCF is currently under development, a specific branch has been created for that

 \[4\] : Although the connector has been fully tested with Capella 1.3.x only, it might work with other major versions of Capella (if it doesn't, please let us known and open an [issue](https://github.com/open-mbee/mms-capella/issues))